CIS-group/MolNet/README.md

 # MolNet: A Chemically Intuitive Graph Neural Network for Prediction of Molecular Properties
 This is an implementation of our paper "MolNet: A Chemically Intuitive Graph Neural Network for Prediction of Molecular Properties":

 Yeji Kim, Yoonho Jeong, Jihoo Kim, Eok Kyun Lee, Won June Kim, Insung S. Choi, [MolNet: A Chemically Intuitive Graph Neural Network for Prediction of Molecular Properties] (Chem.
-Asian J. 2022) (submitted)
+Asian J. 2022, 17(16), e202200269)

 ## Requirements